digitalcredentials/workflow-coordinator/README.md

 3. the wallet sends back the DID and proof (in a DIDAuth Verifiable Presentation)
 4. the issuer verifies the proof and replies with the requested credential, issued to the supplied DID

-NOTE: Issuing the credential to the holder's DID later allows the holder to prove that they 'control' the credential by using their DID to sign challenges from verifiers.
+NOTE: Issuing the credential to the holder's DID later allows the holder to prove that they _control_ the credential by using their DID to sign challenges from verifiers.

-NOTE: we also provide an option to skip the first two steps so that the wallet can immediately post the DIDAuth from the deeplink or chapi request.
+NOTE: we also provide an option to skip the first two steps so that the wallet can immediately post the DIDAuth after the deeplink opens it.
 This provides backwards compatability with wallets that implemented this simpler flow (for example as part of JFF PlugFest 2).

 NOTE: We further provide a convenience endpoint that is not part of the VC-API spec and that effectively allows the institution to delegate most handling to an exchange coordinator by giving the exchange coordinator everything it needs to manage the exchange without further help from the institution.
 This is not part of the VC-API spec and is only meant to make implementation easier for the institution.
 This endpoint is called by institutional software at the point after the student has been authenticated by the institutianl authentication system and the data for the credential has been retrieved from the institutional data store.

 The flow looks like:

 TODO: ADD DIAGRAM